sqbqamar/fiberseg/README.md

 Just open the Train_custom_data.ipynb file on Google Colab or the local system and follow the instructions as written in the file.
 [Open Training file in Google Colab] (https://colab.research.google.com/github/sqbqamar/fiberseg/blob/main/Train_custom_data.ipynb)

+Specially, set `overlap_mask=False` to get the individual mask for each instance, even when instances overlap with each other.

 ## Prediction by trained model

 `prediction.py` can deal with images and can run into the CPU, but it is highly recommendable to run in GPU.